 What follows is a personal observation regarding the value of eating 100 percent organic.
 Please jump to the next non-italicized paragraph if you just want the recipe.

-The base of much of Caribbean cuisine is “sofrito” or “epis” (as it’s referred to in the country spent most of my time in).
+The base of much of Caribbean cuisine is “sofrito” or “epis” (as it’s referred to in Haiti).
 This preparation can be used in just about anything but especially in rice, sauces and stews.
 There are many different variations depending upon the eventual recipe.
 I whip up a batch of sofrito/epis at least once a week.
 The components vary, but for me the back bone of any “sofrito/epis” is the fresh garlic and ginger.
 I make a special effort to make my epis/sofrito as jam-packed as possible with various nutrients.
 In case you were wondering, it tastes amazing.
 Below are the components of my current epis\sofrito recipe:

 NB: All components of this recipe should be sourced organically for the reasons I alluded to above.